VJZ-Corp/vjz-corp.github.io/resources/tutorials/Intro_to_Machine_Learning.md

 # Introduction to Machine Learning

-***This was originally an interactive Jupyter notebook.
+This was originally an interactive Jupyter notebook.
 However, since GitHub Pages does not allow arbitrary code execution, this tutorial is no longer interactive.
-The outputs of each code snippet are displayed for your convenience.***
+The outputs of each code snippet are displayed for your convenience.
+{ : .warn }
 ## **SECTION I - ML History & Learning Categories**

 ---